Victori4/Project-Management-Software/README.md

 # Project Management Software by project-group-12

+## Purpose
+The purpose of this project is to create a simple and lightweight program that allows users to manage their projects by registering users and keeping track of hours worked and salary.

 ## Downloading the repository
 To get the repository on your computer:
 1. Start Git Bash in the folder on your computer where you want to download the repository